Jill Esmond: Early life

 While her parents toured with theatre companies, Esmond spent her childhood in boarding schools until she decided at the age of 14 to become an actress.
 She made her stage debut playing Wendy to Gladys Cooper's Peter Pan, but her success was short-lived.
 When her father died suddenly in 1922, in Paris, due to pneumonia, Esmond returned to school and at the time considered abandoning her ambition to act.
 After reassessing her future and coming to terms with her father's death, she studied with the Royal Academy of Dramatic Art in London, and returned to the West End stage in 1924.
 In 1925, she starred with her mother in a play Mary, Mary Quite Contrary, and after a few more successful roles, won critical praise for her part as a young suicide in Outward Bound.

 Marriage and career

 In 1928, Esmond (billed as Jill Esmond Moore) appeared in the production of Bird in the Hand, where she met fellow cast member Laurence Olivier for the first time.
 Three weeks later, he proposed to her.
 In his autobiography Olivier later wrote that he was smitten with Esmond, and that her cool indifference to him did nothing but further his ardour.
 When Bird in the Hand was being staged on Broadway, Esmond was chosen to join the American production – but Olivier was not.

 Determined to be near Esmond, Olivier travelled to New York City where he found work as an actor.
 Esmond won rave reviews for her performance.
 Olivier continued to follow Esmond, and after proposing to her several times, she agreed and the couple were married on 25 July 1930 at All Saints', Margaret Street, London.
 Within weeks, the couple regretted their marriage.
-They had one son, Tarquin Olivier (born 21 August 1936).
+They had one son, Tarquin Olivier.

 Returning to the United Kingdom, Esmond made her film debut with a starring role in an early Alfred Hitchcock film The Skin Game (1931), and over the next few years appeared in several British and (pre-Code) Hollywood films, including Thirteen Women (1932).
 She also appeared in two Broadway productions with Olivier, Private Lives in 1931 with Noël Coward and Gertrude Lawrence and The Green Bay Tree in 1933.

 Esmond's career continued to ascend while Olivier's own career languished, but after a couple of years, when his career began to show promise, she began to refuse roles.
 Esmond had been promised a role by David O. Selznick in A Bill of Divorcement (1932) but at only half-salary.
-Olivier had discovered that Katharine Hepburn had been offered a much greater salary, and convinced Esmond to turn down the role.
+Olivier had discovered that Katharine Hepburn had been offered a much greater salary, and persuaded Esmond to turn down the role.
 Esmond and Olivier starred together in one film, No Funny Business (1933), a British comedy film directed by Victor Hanbury.

 In 1937, Esmond and Olivier appeared together in Shakespeare's "Twelfth Night" at London's Old Vic theatre.
 During this period, their marriage was disintegrating, as Olivier had started a relationship with Vivien Leigh.